LappleApple/awesome-leading-and-managing/Culture.md

 - [Sorry, but Your Start-Up’s Team Isn’t Actually Any More Agile Than the Big Guys.
 Why You Really Still Can Win](https://www.saastr.com/sorry-but-your-start-ups-team-isnt-actually-any-more-agile-than-the-big-guys-why-you-really-still-can-win/) - by Jason Lemkin.
 Takeaway: "The BigCo problem is a combination of (x) impact/runway and (y) cross-functionality “unagility”.
 Here’s where start-ups can execute so much better."

-- [The Wetware Crisis: the Dead Sea Effect](http://brucefwebster.com/2008/04/11/the-wetware-crisis-the-dead-sea-effect/) - by Bruce F. Webster.
-Takeaway: Do reorgs only if really needed, as they impact everyone in the organization and are not magic bullets that can solve all your problems.
+- [Transforming from Projects to Products](https://www.infoq.com/articles/transform-projects-products) - by John Yorke.
+Takeaway: "Agile Transformation means thinking of Products rather than Projects.
+Agile is a Mindset not a set of rules to be followed.
+It requires a cultural change not a process change.
+Agile changes the way we measure project success and how we measure people's behaviour.
+Change is Hard.
+Project Management and People Management are those that need to change the most."

 - [Up or Out: Solving the IT Turnover Crisis](http://thedailywtf.com/articles/Up-or-Out-Solving-the-IT-Turnover-Crisis) - by Alex Papadimoulis.
 Takeaway: Hire lots of people, find them mentors, and give them a choice to either get lots of experience then find another job or work hard in order to get promoted.

 - [Values Exercises to Build Vision in Your Company](https://www.happymelly.com/values-exercises-to-build-vision/) - by Happy Melly.
 Exercises to help your organization identify its values, and a downloadable list of 250 potential values to choose from.

+- [The Wetware Crisis: the Dead Sea Effect](http://brucefwebster.com/2008/04/11/the-wetware-crisis-the-dead-sea-effect/) - by Bruce F. Webster.
+Takeaway: Do reorgs only if really needed, as they impact everyone in the organization and are not magic bullets that can solve all your problems.

 - [What Company Culture IS and IS NOT](https://moz.com/rand/what-company-culture-is-and-is-not/) - by Rand.
 Takeaway: "Your company’s culture is three big things: Your values – those you state with words and those you exhibit through your actions[;] your mission & vision – the goal you’re driving toward and the force behind that goal[;] your hiring, firing, and promotion criteria – the reasons you bring people onto the team, the reasons you let them go, and the reasons you promote/reward them[.]
 If you’re trying to figure out what a company’s values really are, look at the decisions management makes when lots of money, risk, or loss of face for executives is at odds with the stated values."